 - Moreover, it archives and printers for storing and retrieval of images, related docs, and health reports.

-Professional radiologist utilizes PACS for saving their all medical diagnostic files.
+Professional radiologist utilizes PACS to save all their medical diagnostic files.
 The data is also shared with the respective medical team.
 It is accessible at any point in time, people can search through the information and retrieve the images as well.

-Experts describe that the major concern of PACS is to store and manage all the images.
-These are being then utilized to get a status of the documents, patient health, etc. Simultaneously, the data can be accessed anywhere anyplace hence, it speeds up the treatment process and eventually the recovery.
+Experts say that PACS’s major benefit is storing and managing images.
+These are then utilized to get the status of the documents, patient health, etc. Simultaneously, the data can be accessed anywhere, any place.
+Here’s a look at some of the key benefits of PACS:

 1. Better Analysis & Viewing: